Therese Noël Allen

 Sandplay

 Sandplay involves a tray made the size of our field of vision, filled with sand.
-I have shelves and shelves of small figurines which may be placed in the sand to create a picture or a scene.
-Sandplay work has an ability to offer us a deeper picture of what is happening inside of you.
-We don't hold that picture judgmentally, but with curiosity and respect.
+I have many shelves of small figurines which may be placed in the sand to create a picture or a scene.
+Sandplay work has an ability to offer us a deep picture of what is happening inside of you, beyond the narrow confines of consciousness or cognition.
+Together, we hold that picture with curiosity and respect.

 Sandplay can bypass fear many people have about making art.
 No skill is required.
 Only a willingness to try.